• Skip to primary navigation

 Step-By-Step Instructions

-In a medium-sized saucepan, combine the rolled oats, almond milk, maple syrup, chopped apple, and ground cinnamon.
+Step 1: In a medium-sized saucepan, combine the rolled oats, almond milk, maple syrup, chopped apple, and ground cinnamon.

-Bring the mixture to a boil over medium-high heat, stirring occasionally.
+Step 2: Bring the mixture to a boil over medium-high heat, stirring occasionally.

-Reduce the heat to low and let the oatmeal simmer for 5-7 minutes or until it reaches your desired consistency, stirring occasionally.
+Step 3: Reduce the heat to low and let the oatmeal simmer for 5-7 minutes or until it reaches your desired consistency, stirring occasionally.

-Once the oatmeal is ready, remove it from the heat and let it cool for a few minutes.
+Step 4: Once the oatmeal is ready, remove it from the heat and let it cool for a few minutes.

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-chunky apple oatmeal in a bowl.
+Chunky oatmeal in a white bowl.

 Expert Tips